Republic: Mercantile republics

 In the more loosely governed Holy Roman Empire, 51 of the largest towns became free imperial cities.
 While still under the dominion of the Holy Roman Emperor most power was held locally and many adopted republican forms of government.
 The same rights to imperial immediacy were secured by the major trading cities of Switzerland.
 The towns and villages of alpine Switzerland had, courtesy of geography, also been largely excluded from central control.
 Unlike Italy and Germany, much of the rural area was thus not controlled by feudal barons, but by independent farmers who also used communal forms of government.
 When the Habsburgs tried to reassert control over the region both rural farmers and town merchants joined the rebellion.
 The Swiss were victorious, and the Swiss Confederacy was proclaimed, and Switzerland has retained a republican form of government to the present.

-Two Russian cities with a powerful merchant class—Novgorod and Pskov—also adopted republican forms of government in 12th and 13th centuries, respectively, which ended when the republics were conquered by Muscovy/Russia at the end of 15th – beginning of 16th century.
+Two Russian cities with powerful merchant classes—Novgorod and Pskov—also developed republican forms of government in the 12th and 13th centuries.
+In the other Russian principalities, the prince remained the central political figure.
+The autonomies of Novgorod and Pskov were terminated by the grand princes of Moscow in 1478 and 1510, respectively, and the two cities were formally incorporated into the centralized Russian state.

 Following the collapse of the Seljuk Sultanate of Rum and establishment of the Turkish Anatolian Beyliks, the Ahiler merchant fraternities established a state centered on Ankara that is sometimes compared to the Italian mercantile republics.

 The dominant form of government for these early republics was control by a limited council of elite patricians.
 In those areas that held elections, property qualifications or guild membership limited both who could vote and who could run.
 In many states no direct elections were held and council members were hereditary or appointed by the existing council.
 This left the great majority of the population without political power, and riots and revolts by the lower classes were common.
 The late Middle Ages saw more than 200 such risings in the towns of the Holy Roman Empire.
 Similar revolts occurred in Italy, notably the Ciompi Revolt in Florence.